Borpmann/Borpmann/README.md

 - 🌱 I’m currently studying C.
 - 👤 I know some basic stuff of Python, C, Vim, Gnu/Linux and a few other things.
 - 💞️ For the moment I'm not looking to collaborate with a Project.
-- 📫 You can reach me by Email: Workmann123@proton.me.
+- 📫 You can't reach me by Email at the moment :(.
 - 😁 Obs: I use Arch Linux btw.

 <!---